inkline/inkline/packages/docs/pages/docs/preface/concepts.md

+---
-# Concepts
+title: Concepts
-## Learn more about the concepts used throughout the framework and Inkline's design decisions. { .lead }
+description: Learn more about the concepts used throughout the framework and Inkline's design decisions.
+---
 ### Component Naming Convention
 When designing Inkline, component names and prop names were chosen to be as intuitive as possible.
 The naming rules are: